Use customer segmentation

 • Brief description of the terms Recency, Frequency, and Monetary.

-• Information about where the data comes from.
+• Information about where the data comes from, including the dimension that was used in the segmentation calculation.

 If you're the Administration user, this information will be familiar.
 For all other users, this is a handy snapshot of what's going in behind the scenes.